Murphy bed

 A Murphy bed (also known as a pull-down bed, fold-down bed, or wall bed) is a bed that is hinged at one end to store vertically against the wall, or inside a closet or cabinet.
-Since they often can be used as both a bed or a closet, Murphy beds are multifunctional furniture.
+Since they often incorporate other purposes, Murphy beds are considered multifunctional furniture.

 History

 A folding rope bedstead, 1740–1790, United States.
 In use, the upper frame would suspend a canopy, which would hide the bed entirely when it was folded and make it a lit à demi-ciel when unfolded.

 The Murphy bed is named after William Lawrence Murphy (1876–1957), president of the Murphy Bed and Door Company.